HungDucNguyen-usf/module-12-assignment/README.md

-# module-12-assignment
+# module-12-assignment - THIS CONTAINS MY ASSIGNMENT 12
-# Assignment 7 This repository contains my work for Assignment 7.
-## Files Included - index.html - script.js
+## Files Included - thonny.py
-## What I Practiced In this assignment, I practiced working with JavaScript functions and user interaction.
+## What I Practiced in this assignment: Applied Python to business analytics, used Pandas and Matplotlib to clean and visualize data, and created recommendations based on the data.